oracle-livelabs/oci-core/oci-fullstackdrs/post-failover/post-failover-ocw24.md

 ## Conclusion

+You are a Disaster Recovery Hero Now!!!!
 Using OCI Full Stack DR, we have seen the complete automation of failing over the MuShop application (Full Stack) from the Ashburn region to the Phoenix region with just one click!

 ## Acknowledgements

 - **Author** - Suraj Ramesh,Principal Product Manager,Oracle Database High Availability (HA), Scalability and Maximum Availability Architecture (MAA)
-- **Last Updated By/Date** - Suraj Ramesh,November June 2024
+- **Last Updated By/Date** - Suraj Ramesh,November August 2024